vmchale/safe-bytecount/README.md

-# safe-memchr
+# safe-bytecount

-A safe version of `memchr` that gets optimized beyond [memchr](https://crates.io/crates/memchr) by GCC and clang.
+A safe version of `bytecount` that gets optimized beyond [bytecount](https://docs.rs/bytecount) by GCC and clang.

 ## Results